 Explore Our Collections

 The mission of the Woodson Research Center, like that of its parent body, the Fondren Library of Rice University in Houston, Texas, is to support the institutional, research and public service programs of the University.
-The Woodson collects, organizes, preserves and describes Rice University archives, rare books, and manuscripts.
+The Woodson collects, organizes, preserves and describes Rice University archives, rare books, and special collections.

 Fondren Library is open to the public for research.
 Original archival collections and rare books can be used in the Woodson Reading Room located on the 1st floor of the Fondren Library [map].
 Please contact staff at email@example.com or 713-348-2586 for reading room appointments or to inquire about long-distance research assistance.